-Unseen comprehension (page 79)
+Unseen comprehension (page 87)

-- 1. True - 2.
-We can tell the mother is nervous becuse she is highly attentive.
+- 1. True

+- We can tell the mother is nervous becuse she is highly attentive.
 When the doctor bends, she bends further, and when the doctor reaches for the saw, she reaches it first.

 - 3. Yes, the little girl is scared of the saw in the beginning.

-- 4. Answers will varv.
+- 4. Answers will vary.

 - 5. Answers will vary.

-Coursebook comprehension (page 79)
+Coursebook comprehension (page 88)

 - 1. (a) She would sing and dance for her boys and look out into the streets and narrate stories about the people she saw walking past. - (b) Yes, because she never asserted herself.
 She allowed her children to be rude to her and attended to all their demands without a fuss.
 She allowed them to take her for granted.
-She was also in awe of her husband and allowed him to treat her as he wished - (c) He set fire to the house he had rented.
+She was also in awe of her husband and allowed him to treat her as he wished. - (c) He set fire to the house he had rented.
 He stole clothes and other items from a departmental store. - (d) They found it intimidating because it was quite difficult to set up and maintain, and most of the programs were slow and difficult to use. - (e) The grandfather is saved by their neighbour, Tutu. - (f) To make Pakistan a happy and prosperous country, we should concentrate on the well-being of the people, especially the masses and the poor. - (g) Yes, I agree.
 Young Sherlock Holmes had a keen sense of observation and good reasoning and logic.
 Just looking at his room-mate he could deduce where he was from and what he was fond of. - (h) The jewellery was hidden inside a twenty-gallon jug of earth in which the young fir tree in Nolan's nursery grew. - 2. (a) (i) 'A Dream' - (ii) To see that peace prevails in the world. - (iii) When people remain united and decide that nothing will disturb their unity.
-Then only will there be peace. - (iv) Peace can prevail only when people decide to join together and together work towards peace on earth. - A chunk of written matter or picture in order to place it (b) (i) somewhere else - (ii) A programme that damages the software in a computer. - (iii) The Internet.
+Then only will there be peace.

+(iv) Peace can prevail only when people decide to join together and together work towards peace on earth.